Thirteenth Sunday after Trinity – Wednesday

 Let him that reads this hear what the Savior says: “Be thou faithful unto death, and I will give thee a crown of life.”

 PRAYER. – O Lord, gracious Trinity, who in my Baptism did regenerate me to be Thy child, I now repeat my vow that I will renounce the devil and all his works and all his ways, and will remain true to Thee unto death.
-To this end grant me the power of Thy Holy Spirit, O Father, for the sake of Jesus Christ, my Savior, and finally give me the crown of life which Thou hast graciously promised me.
+To this end grant me the power of Thy Holy Spirit, working through Thy Word, O Father, for the sake of Jesus Christ, my Savior, and finally give me the crown of life which Thou hast graciously promised me.
 Amen.

 And I have vowed to fear and love Thee,

 and to obey Thee, Lord, alone;

 I dared to pledge myself Thine own,

 (Hymn 298, st. 3; TLH)